-Brandon Rios's debut fight took place on July 2004 when he was 18 years of age. his career has spanned 13 years to date and whilst he's now in the later stages of his career, he has amassed a record of 33-4-1 over the course of his 38 fight career.
-The longest win streak that Rios has ever recorded was between July 2004 and July 2008 when it totalled 18 wins.
+Brandon Rios's debut fight took place on July 2004 when he was 18 years of age.
+His career has spanned 13 years to date and whilst he's now in the later stages of his career, he has amassed a record of 33-4-1 over the course of his 38 fight career.
+The longest win streak that Rios has ever recorded was between July 2004 and July 2008 when it totaled 18 wins.
 Rios's longest KO streak is 6 fights long.

 In July 2004 Rios faced Raul Montes in his debut bout over 4 rounds, but only 3 were needed as Rios became the quickest person ever to stop Montes via a 3 round TKO victory.
 Rios continued his pro journey, which was mostly successful at this point, by fighting 19 fights following his debut.
 Fights against boxers such as Elias Lopez, Alvin Brown and Ricardo Dominguez followed including 2 times in 2004, 6 times in 2005 and 11 times through 2006, 2007 and 2008.

 Keeping his losses at 0, Rios fought on February 6th, 2010 beating Jorge luis Teron via TKO.
 This took his record to 24-0-1 showing quite the successful career to date.
 Teron was stopped in the 3rd round via TKO meaning Rios was the first person to stop this opponent.
 Rios then went on to win a further 6 fights taking his record to 30 wins, 0 losses and 1 draws.

 On October 13th, 2012, Rios went into action again and beat Mike Alvarado taking the winning record to 31 wins.
 Rios's fight against Mike Alvarado came in the 7th round of a 10 round fight via TKO.
 Rios became the first person to stop Alvarado.